fxmaxvl/v-scheduled/README.md

         pingNum: 0
       };
     },

-    method: {
+    methods: {
         ping() {
            this.pingNum += 1;
         }
     },

-    // this is what you need add to your code
+    // this is what you need to add to your code
     scheduled: {
         ping: 1000
     },